 - Make sure you set up conversions and goals correctly on Google Analytics and double-check that everything works.

-- Make sure you are tracking all your ads and campaign activities which lead to your landing pages.
+- Make sure you are tracking all your ads and campaign activities that lead to your landing pages.
 Each platform usually has its own conversion tracking tags such as Facebook’s pixel, Google’s Global Site Tag, and so on.

 Conversion tracking – Event vs. Thank you page